UMWEDU/umw-admissions-sync/_pages/meet-us.md

 ---
 [wp_rss_retriever url="http://www.umw.edu/directory/atom-feed/tagged-employees/?relationship-tags=onadmissions" items="50" excerpt="0" source="false" date="false" read_more="false" new_window="true" title="false" thumbnail="false" cache="7200"]

 If your territory is not listed above and have questions, please call our Admissions Office at 540/654-2000.
-The